[Iwate Prefecture] 7 famous waters in Iwate Prefecture! Sweetfish and salmon swim upstream in the famous water that flows through the city!

 GOOGLE MAP

-Downstream of Nakatsugawa Tsunatori Dam (Nakatsugawa Tsunatori Dam: Morioka City)
+Downstream of the Nakatsugawa Tsunatori Dam: Morioka City

-The Nakatsugawa River, which originates in the Kitakami Mountains, is a tributary of the Kitakami River, and the approximately 7km stretch from Tsunatori Dam in Morioka City to its confluence with the Kitakami River has been selected as a famous water source.
+The Nakatsugawa River, which originates in the Kitakami Mountains, is a tributary of the Kitakami River, and the approximately 7km stretch from Tsunatori Dam in Morioka City to where it joins the Kitakami River has been selected as a famous water source

-Although it flows through the center of Morioka City, including the government office district and the ruins of Morioka Castle, it is a clear stream where you can see anglers fishing for sweetfish in the summer and salmon swimming upstream in late autumn.
+It is a clear stream that flows through the center of Morioka city, including the government district and the ruins of Morioka Castle, and in the summer you can see anglers fishing for sweetfish, and in late autumn you can see salmon swimming upstream

-In midsummer, children enjoy playing in the shallow waters with good footing, and the river is loved as a famous water river that is indispensable to the lives of Morioka citizens.
+In midsummer, children enjoy splashing around in the shallow waters, which provide ample footing, and the river is beloved by the people of Morioka as a source of excellent water that is essential to their lives

 INFORMATION